snigdha920/bun-graphql-yoga-prometheus/README.md

 - If we comment out the plugin, everything works as expected.

-- If we use the plugins from `@envelop/prometheus`, the subscriptions work again, but <http://localhost:4000/metrics> gives a 404, normally they should just be compatible: https://the-guild.dev/graphql/yoga-server/docs/features/envelop-plugins#using-plugins.

 - Using this example for setting up graphql-ws with bun: https://github.com/dotansimha/graphql-yoga/blob/main/examples/bun-yoga-ws/src/index.ts

 ## Steps to reproduce